Trans Adriatic Pipeline: Technical description

 The pipeline starts at the Greece–Turkey border at Kipoi, Evros, where it is connected with the Trans-Anatolian gas pipeline.
 It crosses Greece, Albania and the Adriatic Sea and comes ashore in Italy near San Foca.
 The total length of the pipeline is 878 km, of which 550 km in Greece, 215 km in Albania, 105 km in offshore, and 8 km in Italy.
 The offshore leg is laid at a maximum depth of 810 m.

 The initial capacity of the pipeline is 10 e9m3 of natural gas per year, of which 8 e9m3 is delivered to Italy, 1 e9m3 to Greece, and 1 e9m3 to Bulgaria.
 It will be expanded up to 20 e9m3.
 It uses 48 in pipes for pressure of 95 bar, 1378 psi, on the onshore section and 36 in pipes for pressure of 145 bar, 2103 psi, on the offshore section.

 Total construction costs were about €4.5 billion.
 A third of it was spent for constructing the section within Albania.

-The Gas Interconnector Greece-Bulgaria (IGB) is intended to connect Greece and Bulgaria.
+The Gas Interconnector Greece-Bulgaria (IGB) connects TAP to Greece and Bulgaria since its start of operations in October 2022.